signalfx/tracing-examples/rum-demo-app-ios/README.md

 3. On the export action, it will save the archive folder to your selected location.
 In that folder, one will be able to find the .ipa file.

+## Note
+If the `app bundle` file generated from Xcode 13.x, then the build is crashing in virtual simulator (like Saucelabs or Appetize) having iOS 11.4.
+For iOS 12 and later, this works fine.

+To run the app in iOS 11.4 simulator, we reccommend the use of Xcode 12.x to generate the app bundle file from the code.

 ## Configure the RUM SDK
 To configure the RUM SDK, Splunk OpenTelemetry package must be installed first in the Swift Package Dependencies.
 After that, RUM SDK can be initialised as below: